“We must love one another – or die.” W.H. Auden

 This sense of not belonging to a place, a culture, a group is precisely at the heart of what loneliness research identifies as having a triggering effect on an individual.
 While we may not identify what we experience at work as being lonely, the effect of feeling unheard, unrecognized and forced to hide our true emotions are all characteristic of the sense of alienation that is loneliness.
 Sharing the confusion and pain of loneliness is not easy.
 Even author John Cacioppo, felt uncomfortable holding the jacket of his new book, Loneliness, in plain sight on a plane trip.
 “Admitting you are lonely is like holding a big L up on your forehead,” he explained.

 Under the best of circumstances it is often painfully hard to admit to our vulnerabilities.
 The competitive and exacting atmosphere of most workplaces makes admission of our fears even more risky.
-In his Harvard Business Review piece, Why Work is Lonely, Gianpiero Petriglieri, shares his concerns of “being myself” and “the uncertainty about which self to be” early in his career.
+In the Harvard Business Review piece, Why Work is Lonely, Gianpiero Petriglieri, shares his concerns of “being myself” and “the uncertainty about which self to be” early in his career.
 Petriglieri refers to a “cocktail of deference, conformity and passive aggression that chokes people and teams” in the workplace as violent politeness.
 Petriglieri reminds us that as we get closer to the C- Suite, this violent politeness becomes stronger.
 In fact, he says, in too many organizations, it’s what gets us there.